ubuntu-bartenders/ubuntu-old-fashioned/README.md

 The script will autodetect proxy settings as long as they are set in a file in /etc/apt/apt.conf.d/ .

+## Extra hooks

+If you would like to build with extra hooks, you need to nest them under the ubuntu-cpc part of th livecd-rootfs tree:

+- bzr co lp:livecd-rootfs
+- cd livecd-rootfs/xenial/live-build/ubuntu-cpc/hooks
+- bzr co lp:my-extra-hooks extra

+Please make sure your hook files are **executable**.

 ## Quotes